facebookresearch/multihop_dense_retrieval/README.md

 `MDR` is a simple and generalized dense retrieval method which recursively retrieves supporting text passages for answering complex open-domain questions.
 The repo provides code and pretrained retrieval models that produce **state-of-the-art** retrieval performance on two multi-hop QA datasets (the [HotpotQA](https://hotpotqa.github.io) dataset and the multi-hop subset of the [FEVER fact extraction and verification dataset](https://fever.ai)).

-More details about our approach are described in the our ICLR paper [Answering Complex Open-Domain Questions with Multi-Hop Dense Retrieval](https://arxiv.org/abs/2009.12756)
+More details about our approach are described in our ICLR paper [Answering Complex Open-Domain Questions with Multi-Hop Dense Retrieval](https://arxiv.org/abs/2009.12756)

 - [Use the trained models](#use-the-trained-models)